Business Skills

 Take a look at the flow chart from SafetyCulture below.
 It’s a structured approach to DRA that UK Fire Service Resources (UKFRS) originally made.

-Although variations exist from workplace to workplace (like the one developed by the National Fire Chiefs Council), it’ll give you a general idea on how DRA works once a company or organisation makes a structured DRA approach that suits them the best.
+Although variations exist from workplace to workplace (like the one developed by the National Fire Chiefs Council), it’ll give you a general idea of how DRA works once a company or organisation makes a structured DRA approach that suits them the best.

 Benefits of Dynamic Risk Assessment